School as a Community Hub: Building Stronger Parent–Teacher Partnerships

 Victoria Mutema.
 Reception HOD • August 18, 2025

-At GIS Pre-Primary we follow the Reggio Emilia approach, and we believe that learning flourishes through collaboration among educators, learners, and families.
+At GIS Pre-School we follow the Reggio Emilia approach, and we believe that learning flourishes through collaboration among educators, learners, and families.
 Our environment is designed to spark curiosity, creativity, and meaningful connections.
 Central to our philosophy is the idea that parents are not just supporters of education but active partners in the learning journey.

 1. Open Communication